 We asked Mansi Dhiman, a second-year HBS student (and a former MER client) about her experience in an online (Zoom class).
 Here is what she said about her experience:

-“Zoom (online) classes are actually much better that what I had expected.
+“Zoom (online) classes are actually much better than what I had expected.
 It’s our first week of classes, and honestly, I am enjoying it.
-I feel everyone is equally engaged and participative as in an online classroom.
+I feel everyone is equally engaged and participative in an online classroom.
 Of course, the online experience cannot match the offline experience, but the way HBS has executed is brilliant that helps us not miss the offline classes as much.”